scyntherex/Unreal3_BattleTank/README.md

 + Make a protected tank variable to store pointer
 + Make this pointer **BlueprintReadOnly** pointer
 + Test that you get a log of +/-1.

+### 58 A Better Component Architecture ###

++ Actor components require instance references
++ We were passing these references from the tank
++ But we could equally keep them locally
++ Move to composing our actor in Blueprint
++ Create an initialise method for aiming
++ Test it works and hail the simpler code.